 vinegar (white wine or red wine)

-Preheat the oven to 220°C/200°C fan-forced.
+Preheat the oven to 220°C/200°C fanforced.
 Cut the potato (unpeeled) into 1cm fries.
 Pick the thyme leaves.
 Place the potato and 1/2 the thyme leaves on an oven tray lined with baking paper.
 Season with salt and pepper and drizzle with olive oil.
-Toss to coat, then roast for 25-30 minutes or until tender.
-TIP: Cut the potatoes to the correct size so they cook in the allocated time
+Toss to coat, then roast until tender, 25-30 minutes.
+TIP: Cut the potatoes to the correct size so they cook in the allocated time.

 While the potatoes are roasting, thinly slice the eschalot.
 Finely chop the garlic (or use a garlic press).
 Crush the black peppercorns (see ingredients list) in a pestle & mortar, or in a plastic bag using a rolling pin.
 Thinly slice the kale.
 Heat a medium frying pan over a medium-high heat.
-Add the macadamias and toast, tossing, for 3-4 minutes or until golden.
+Add the macadamias and toast, tossing, until golden, 3-4 minutes.
 Transfer to a small bowl.

 While the steak is resting, return the pan to a medium heat with a drizzle of olive oil.
 Add the eschalot, crushed peppercorns, remaining thyme and 1/2 the garlic.
-Cook for 1 minute or until softened.
+Cook until softened, 1 minute.
 Add the vinegar and stir until evaporated.
 Reduce the heat to low and stir in the thickened cream (see ingredients list) and any resting juices from the steak.
 Season with salt.
 Remove from the heat.
 TIP: Gently reheat before serving, adding a dash more cream or water if the sauce looks too thick.

 In a second medium frying pan, heat the butter and a drizzle of olive oil over a medium heat.
-Add the remaining garlic and cook for 1 minute or until fragrant.
+Add the remaining garlic and cook until fragrant, 1 minute.
 Add the kale and a dash of water and increase the heat to medium-high.
-Cook, stirring, for 5-6 minutes or until softened.
+Cook, stirring, until softened, 5-6 minutes.
 Season to taste with salt and pepper.
+Set aside.
 Once the fries are done, drizzle with truffle oil (see ingredients list) and toss to coat.
 TIP: Truffle oil has a strong flavour!
 Add more or less to taste

 Divide the truffle fries, garlic kale and sirloin steak between plates.
 Spoon the peppercorn sauce over the steak and sprinkle the toasted macadamias over the kale.